 Whatever you do, please do not let your child cry it out.
 A child should NEVER be left to cry, the psychological and emotional damage you are (unintentionally) inflicting is tantamount to child abuse.

-To get your child to sleep you can:
+To get your child to sleep you could:

 - Rock them